cjbreaux/CoWorking-Space/README.md

 ### Description

 This project is intended to mimic the freelance process of designing and developing a website for a client.
-In this case, the client is a newly constructed co-working space who have a clear vision for their space and website.
-Given the following conversation snippets, this project is an attempt to meet the clients' needs.
+In this case, the client is a newly constructed co-working space that has a clear vision for their space and website.
+Along with a few screenshots of the space, we were given the following conversation snippets:

 * "We just finished remodeling our space.
 We're really proud of it.
 We want our online presence to mirror our in-person presence, to attract people that would really enjoy working in our environment."
 (They later email you the following photos detailing their space's aesthetic: coffee counter area, communal workspace, one of our meeting areas, front entrance, front entrance looking out).